terra-money/docs/docs/learn/protocol.md

 ## What is Luna?

-**Luna** is the Terra protocol’s native [staking](glossary.md#staking) token.
+Luna is the Terra protocol’s native [staking](glossary.md#staking) token.
 Luna is used for [governance](#governance) and in mining.
 Users stake Luna to validators who record and verify transactions on the [blockchain](glossary.md#blockchain) in exchange for rewards from transaction fees.

-## Luna distribution
+## Luna airdrop distribution

 At genesis, Luna will have a supply of 1 billion tokens allocated according to the following distribution:

 **Community pool**: 30%
 - Controlled by staked governance.
 - 10% earmarked for developers.

-**Pre-depeg LUNA holders**: 35%
+**Pre-depeg LUNA holders airdrop**: 35%
 - All bonded / unbonding Luna, minus TFL at “Pre-attack” snapshot; staking derivatives included.
 - For wallets with < 10k Luna: 30% unlocked at genesis; 70% vested over 2 years with 6mnth cliff.
-- For wallets with < 1M Luna: 1 year cliff, 2 year vesting thereafter.
+- For wallets with < 1M Luna: 1-year cliff, 2-year vesting thereafter.
-- For wallets with > 1M Luna: 1 year cliff, 4 year vesting thereafter.
+- For wallets with > 1M Luna: 1-year cliff, 4-year vesting thereafter.

-**Pre-depeg aUST holders**: 10%
+**Pre-depeg aUST holders airdrop**: 10%
 - 500K whale cap - covers up to 99.7% of all holders but only 26.72% of aUST.
-- 30% unlocked at genesis; 70% vested over 2 years thereafter with a 6 month cliff.
+- 30% unlocked at genesis; 70% vested over 2 years thereafter with a 6-month cliff.

-**Post-attack LUNA holders**: 10%
+**Post-attack LUNA holders airdrop**: 10%
 - Staking derivatives are included.
-- 30% unlocked at genesis; 70% vested over 2 years thereafter with 6 month cliff
+- 30% unlocked at genesis; 70% vested over 2 years thereafter with 6-month cliff.

-**Post-attack UST holders**: 15%
+**Post-attack UST holders airdrop**: 15%
-- 30% unlocked at genesis; 70% vested over 2 years thereafter with 6 month cliff
+- 30% unlocked at genesis; 70% vested over 2 years thereafter with 6-month cliff.

 Definitions:

-- “Pre-depeg snapshot to be taken at at Terra Classic block 7544910 (2022.05.07 22:59:37+08:00)
+- “Pre-depeg snapshot to be taken at Terra Classic block 7544910 (2022.05.07 22:59:37+08:00)
 - “Post-depeg snapshot to be taken at Terra Classic block 7790000 (2022.05.27 00:38:08+08:00)
-All tokens locked or vesting are staked at genesis, and must be unbonded to become liquid.
+All tokens locked or vesting are staked at genesis and must be unbonded to become liquid.

+## Vesting

+Many users of the Terra Classic blockchain have Luna vesting in their accounts from the [Terra genesis airdrop](#luna-distribution).
+Vesting is the term used for Luna that cannot be traded and remains locked in an account until a certain date.
+The vesting schedule describes the amount of time Luna will remain locked, when it will be unlocked, and how much will be released once the unlock happens.

+A cliff is the period of time that must pass before Luna can begin to be unlocked.
+After the cliff period has passed, a small amount of the vesting Luna will be released every block according to the vesting period.

+For example, according to the genesis Luna distribution, Terra Classic wallets that contained less than 10,000 Luna during the pre-depeg snapshot will be airdropped Luna with the following vesting schedule:

+> 30% unlocked at genesis; 70% vested over 2 years with a six-month cliff.

+This means that 30% of a user's airdropped Luna will be unlocked and can be freely traded at the start of the new Terra blockchain.
+70% of the airdropped Luna will be locked for six months without being released (the "cliff").

+After six months, a small portion of the remaining 70% of Luna will be released every block for 2 years.
+After 2 years, all the airdropped Luna will have been released, and the vesting will be complete.

+**Example**: A user had less than 10k Luna in their Terra Classic wallet during the pre-depeg snapshot.
+1000 Luna total is airdropped to their wallet.

+- 300 Luna will be unlocked and able to be freely traded at the start of the new Terra chain.
+- No more Luna will be unlocked until six months have passed (the cliff).
+- After six months, the remaining 700 Luna will begin to unlock every block over a 2-year period at a rate of .96 Luna per day (700 Luna ÷ 730 days).

 ## Validators